-Our partnership creates infographics and magazine articles to highlight our research on the implementation of peer support programs.
-These resources include information on:
+Our partnership creates various resources to highlight our research on the implementation of peer support programs.

 Moelle Epinière et Motricité’s ParaQuad Magazine